Orange (colour): Etymology

 Before this word was introduced to the English-speaking world, saffron already existed in the English language.
 Crog also referred to the saffron colour, so that orange was also referred to as ġeolurēad (yellow-red) for reddish orange, or ġeolucrog (yellow-saffron) for yellowish orange.
-Alternatively, orange things were sometimes described as red such as red deer, red hair, the Red Planet and robin redbreast.
+Alternatively, orange things were sometimes described as red (which then had a broader meaning) such as red deer, red hair, the Red Planet and robin redbreast.
+When orange was infrequently used in heraldry, it was referred to as tawny or brusk.

 History and art

 In ancient Egypt, and ancient India, artists used an orange colour on some of their items.
 In Egypt, a mineral pigment called realgar was used for tomb paintings, as well as for other purposes.
-Orange carnelians were significantly used during Indus Valley civilization which was, in turn, obtained the people from Kutch, Gujarat.
-The colour was also used later by Medieval artists for the colouring of manuscripts.
+Orange carnelians were significantly used during the Indus Valley Civilisation which was, in turn, obtained by the people of Kutch, Gujarat, India.
+The colour was also used later by medieval artists for the colouring of manuscripts.
 Pigments were also made in ancient times from a mineral known as orpiment.
-Orpiment was an important item of trade in the Roman Empire and was used as a medicine in China although it contains arsenic and is highly toxic.
+Orpiment was an important item of trade in the Roman Empire and was used as a medicine in ancient China although it contains arsenic and is highly toxic.
 It was also used as a fly poison and to poison arrows.
 Because of its yellow-orange colour, it was also a favourite with alchemists who were searching for a way to make gold, both in China and in the West.